Sibuyan Island: Biodiversity

 Sibuyan has a rich biodiversity of flora and fauna.
 Exact figures on numbers of total plant species are hard to give, as biologists stumble upon species yet unidentified by the scientific community.
 In one study, the National Museum identified 1,551 trees in a single hectare, with 123 species of trees, and of this number, 54 are found nowhere else in the world.
 Hence, it has been proclaimed as one of the world's most diverse and dense forests.
 There are estimated to be 700 vascular plant species on the island.
 Nepenthes sibuyanensis, a pitcher plant species, is also endemic as its scientific name suggests.
 There are 131 species of birds and ten species of fruit bats, and many dwelling mammals, reptiles, and rodents yet to be fully catalogued.
 Three birds subspecies are endemic to Sibuyan: the Philippine hanging parrot (Loriculus philippensis bournsi), the Philippine Pygmy-woodpecker (Dendrocopos maculatus menagei), and the Orange-bellied Flowerpecker (Dicaeum trigonostigma sibuyanicum), all of which were recorded there in the early 1990s.
 Five species of threatened mammals, one fruit bat and four rodents, are endemic to Sibuyan, and the endangered fruit bat Nyctimene rabori occurs there.

 An unspoiled ecosystem

 Sibuyan Island has been said to be one of the most unspoiled ecosystems in the Philippines and the world.
 The water of the Cantingas River as well as most of the other smaller rivers and rivulets on the island was tested to be one of the best water quality for human consumption worldwide.
 The drinking water of Sibuyanons come direct and untreated from rivers, springs and holes drilled at mountain slopes or from the ground.

 Mammals

 The Sibuyan striped shrew-rat (Chrotomys sibuyanensis) is a species of rodents in the Muridae family endemic to Sibuyan.

-The Sibuyan shrew (Crocidura ninoyi) is a species of shrew in the Soricidae family endemic to Sibuyan.
+The Sibuyan white-toothed shrew (Crocidura ninoyi) is a species of shrew in the Soricidae family endemic to Sibuyan.